godotengine/godot-docs/classes/class_dampedspringjoint2d.rst

 Description
 -----------

 Damped spring constraint for 2D physics.
-This resembles a spring joint that always want to go back to a given length.
+This resembles a spring joint that always wants to go back to a given length.

 Member Function Description
 ---------------------------